Money Management Product Reviews

 Voting rights for your stocks

 After buying stocks through Robinhood, you’ll be afforded the same treatment as any other shareholder.
 This not only means you receive dividend payments but also entitles you to vote in various matters.
-According to their website, Robinhood utilizes both ProxyVote and Mediant in addition to their own system to allow customers to cast their ballots.
+According to their website, Robinhood utilizes both ProxyVote and Mediant in addition to its own system to allow customers to cast their ballots.
 Interestingly, while previous ballots sent to me had been via ProxyVote, a later Walt Disney Company proxy utilized Mediant’s ProxyPush.com.
 Personally, I have to say I preferred the experience of the latter a tad more but both platforms are easy to use and navigate.

 Other Robinhood Features — Robinhood Crypto, Options, and More